 You do not need to complete it all in one session and may prefer to work through the material at your own pace.
 The key requirement is to think about your own approach as a ward councillor and how the issues relate to your local situation, the people you serve and the council you represent.

-A list of useful additional information and support is also set out in the Appendix to the workbook.
+A list of useful additional information and support is also set out in the Further information and support section below.

 Throughout this workbook you will encounter different types of information, and suggested actions, indicated by the symbols shown below: